The Tantanoola Primary School was first opened in 1883. The School Gym was constructed in 2011.

 The grounds are spacious, attractive with a large oval, basketball court and adventure playground area.

 The school has an automatic irrigation system to water the oval and garden areas.

 During 2011, a School Hall was built on the school grounds.
 This was opened on the 25th November by Senator Anne McKewin.

 There is a well-stocked Library, sports shed and teacher resource area.

 Our decision-making policy is published in both staff and parent handbooks.
 The school is committed to collaborative decision-making.
-We have an active and supportive Governing Council and Parents & Friends Group, with committees formed as need arises.
-We currently have Gala Day , Facilities and Finance committees.
-Our Student Leadership Team is involved in decision making on behalf of students and is consulted on a range of school matters and developments.
+We have an active and supportive Governing Council and Finance Committee.
+Our Student Leaders are involved in decision making on behalf of students and are consulted on a range of school matters and developments.

 Our School newsletter is published fortnightly on a Thursday.
 Parents, staff and the local community have access to this newsletter.
 There is also a copy sent to the local newspaper and post office.